khughitt/labnote/README.rst

 Notebook configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-Labnote settings are controlled can be specified either via the
+Labnote settings can be specified either via the
 command-line at run-time (e.g.
 ``labnote -i /some/path/* -o /output/dir``), or using a
 `YAML <http://yaml.org/>`__ config file, or both.